-7.10.17.6.1 In a Flash Format round, each route shall be demonstrated by a forerunner:

-- a) on a video recording: - continuously played in the Warm-Up Area, starting not later than sixty (60) minutes before the scheduled start of the round; or - ii) published on a public, subscription-free website linked from the competition info on the www.usaclimbing.org website, starting not later than two (2) hours before (and should be available twelve (12) hours before) the scheduled start of the round, where such a recording shallshould show all climbing movement (including clipping protection points) for the route; or b) where video recordings are not possible, during a live demonstration not fewer than thirty (30) minutes before the attempt of the first competitor.

-7.10.27.6.2 An Onsight (Isolation) Format round shall be preceded by a collective observation period for competitors.

-- a) The collective observation period shall be four (4) to six (6) minutes, inclusive, per route, subject to the discretion of the Jury President. - b) For Lead routes, a lead rope should be present through all relevant Protection Points. - c) During this period, competitors may:

-- touch only the Climbing Surface and first holds on the route, without leaving the ground; i) - use binoculars to observe the route; and ii) - iii) make hand-drawn sketches and notes, but shall not use any recording or laser pointing equipment.

-d) At the end of this period, competitors shall return to the Isolation Zone or to a Transit Zone as directed by a USA Climbing Official.
+- 7.6.1 In a Flash Format round, each route shall be demonstrated by a forerunner: - a) on a video recording: - i) continuously played in the Warm-Up Area, starting not later than sixty (60) minutes before the scheduled start of the round; or - ii) published on a public, subscription-free website linked from the competition info on the www.usaclimbing.org website, starting not later than two (2) hours before (and should be available twelve (12) hours before) the scheduled start of the round, - where such a recording should show all climbing movement (including clipping protection points) for the route; or - b) where video recordings are not possible, during a live demonstration not fewer than thirty (30) minutes before the attempt of the first competitor. - 7.6.2 An Isolation Format round shall be preceded by a collective observation period for competitors. - a) The collective observation period shall be four (4) to six (6) minutes, inclusive, per route, subject to the discretion of the Jury President. - b) For Lead routes, a lead rope should be present through all relevant Protection Points. - c) During this period, competitors may: - touch only the Climbing Surface and first holds on the route, without leaving the ground; and - ii) use binoculars to observe the route; and - iii) make hand-drawn sketches and notes, - but shall not use any recording or laser pointing equipment. - d) At the end of this period, competitors shall return to the Isolation Zone or to a Transit Zone as directed by a USA Climbing Official.

-7.117.7 Onsight Isolation and Flash Format Climbing Procedure
+7.7 Isolation and Flash Format Climbing Procedure

-7.11.17.7.1 For Climb Time Format competition rounds, the following rules shall be in force:

-- a) Unless specified otherwise in the relevant Sections and Rules of Part 3 (Event Rules), Attempt Periods within each round shall allow a Preparation Period of 40 seconds during which a competitor may prepare for their attempt after entering the field of play and a Climbing Period of six (6) minutes as specified in the Event Rules.
-Each competitor may make one (1) attempt on any route, other than where supplementary attempts are permitted following an Appeal or Technical Incident. - b) If a competitor has not started climbing by the end of the forty (40) second Preparation Period, the competitor shall be instructed by the Climbing Judge to begin climbing; if a Head Judging Official concludes that the competitor has not begun their attempt in a timely manner after this instruction, it shall be considered a failure to follow the Official's instruction and may result in the issuance of a Yellow Card as set out in Rule 4.4.

-7.11.27.7.2 For Rotation Period Format competition rounds, each competitor participating in the round:
+- 7.7.1 For Climb Time Format competition rounds, the following rules shall be in force: - a) Unless specified otherwise in the relevant Sections and Rules of Part 3 (Event Rules), Attempt Periods within each round shall allow a Preparation Period of 40 seconds during which a competitor may prepare for their attempt after entering the field of play and a Climbing Period as specified in the Event Rules.
+Each competitor may make one (1) attempt on any route, other than where supplementary attempts are permitted following an Appeal or Technical Incident. - b) If a competitor has not started climbing by the end of the forty (40) second Preparation Period, the competitor shall be instructed by the Climbing Judge to begin climbing; if a Head Judging Official concludes that the competitor has not begun their attempt in a timely manner after this instruction, it shall be considered a failure to follow the Official's instruction and may result in the issuance of a Yellow Card as set out in Rule 4.4. - 7.7.2 For Rotation Format competition rounds, each competitor participating in the round: